jn-han/NWHacks2023/README.md

 The platform aims to increase exposure for small creators through alleviating the barriers of being a new streamer.
 Our project also aims to establish a more unified social ecosystem by providing users with a platform to interact on a deeper level.

+This application will be continue to be developed in another repo that will be linked below in the future.

 ## Figma Prototype

 The Figma prototype features the hi-fidelity UI design and functional prototype of kizuna: